curtispuetz/pypp-docs/docs/cli_usage.md

 # CLI Usage

-The Py++ CLI can initialize Py++ projects, transpile your code to C++, and build and run the generated C++ CMake project (if you don't want to use the cmake commands directly).
+The Py++ CLI can initialize Py++ projects, transpile your code to C++, and build and run the generated C++ CMake project (if you don't want to use the CMake commands directly).

 ## Primary Workflow